ceramic-sf/quick-boi-source/bolq.md

 People are emergent quasi-autonomous flows of information upon which knowledge grows.

-Quasi-autonomous (not compeletely free to disobey laws of physics and fly), because we can create knowledge about things that we are interested.
+Quasi-autonomous (not completely free to disobey laws of physics and fly), because we can create knowledge about things that we are interested.
 There are a greater [measure](#a-measure-is-a-portion-of-an-infinite-set) of universes where we do things that we like doing (because we have routines and preferences for them).

 [Flow of information](#information-flow) because we affect things in a direction.
 [Knowledge](#knowledge) is that thing which tends to remain once it is there.